Frequently Asked Questions

 If you’ve been invited to apply for the MSU Hilleman Scholars Program, you simply need complete the online application, including your application essay.
 We’ll contact your counselor or teacher of significance for a reference.

 The scholarship is worth $4,000 per year for four years, for a total of $16,000.
-Additionally, for attending the Summer Success Academy, you’ll receive $2,000 (this will be your job for the month you live on campus).
-If you complete the academy with a satisfactory participation record and a 3.0 GPA in your math and writing classes, you’ll be eligible for a bonus of up to $2,000 to be used for educational expenses.
+Additionally, for attending the Summer Success Academy, you’ll receive $2,000 ($1,000 stipend and $1,000 to be applied to your fall semester tuition).
+If you complete the academy with a satisfactory participation record and a 3.0 GPA in your math and writing classes, you’ll be eligible for a bonus of up to $2,000 to be used for educational expenses ($500 cash bonus, plus the opportunity to triple the bonus through the MESA Program).
 And if you meet all the requirements of the program, you can earn a further $3,000 ($1,000 per year for the first three years) to be used toward a group study abroad trip at the end of your junior year.
+To serve as many students as possible fitting our eligibility criteria, Hilleman Scholars Program scholarships cannot be "stacked" or combined with other scholarship monies such as those provided by the Horatio Alger Scholars Program.

 You are expected to participate fully in all aspects of the program, beginning with the Summer Success Academy and continuing throughout your four years at MSU.
 This will include working at least ten hours per week.
 You will also be expected to graduate within four years.